 Property taxes are a pretty large expense for homeowners in addition to principal, interest, and insurance.
 Thankfully, paying property taxes is made relatively easy thanks to escrow accounts that collect 1/12 of the value of your annual property taxes on a monthly basis.

 Then when it comes time to pay your annual taxes, you have enough money in your escrow account to cover the balance.
 This approach is less painful than having to pay them in a lump sum.

 That being said, no one likes paying property taxes, so it makes sense that you’d be concerned about the effect that an ADU would have on your property taxes.

 - Your property taxes will increase as a result of building an ADU but only based on the value of the ADU itself.
 The ADU does not trigger a property tax reassessment of the existing main home.

-- So if the value of your ADU is $100,000 and your tax rate is 1%, then you will need to pay an extra $1,000 in property taxes each year.
+- So if the assessed value of your ADU is $100,000 and the property tax rate is 1%, then you will need to pay an extra $1,000 in property taxes each year.

 - The value of your ADU depends on a whole host of different factors.
 If you build a detached ADU, the odds are that it will add a lot of value.
 On the other hand, if you simply convert your basement into an ADU, it will likely add less value — or none at all.